proservlab/lacework-deploy/PREREQS.md

 1. Have the project name of the project you will deploy your attacker and target infrastructures to.
 Additionally either use the same project name for Lacework resources or choose another dedicated project.

-## Proton VPN

-For any of the scenarios which contain the `composite` term, the following configuration is required:

-1. Create a new free Protonvpn account on the [protonvpn.com](https://protonvpn.com/).
-2. In either `terraform/env_vars/variables-scenario.tfvars` or `terraform/env_vars/variables.tfavrs` define the both of the following:
-* `attacker_context_config_protonvpn_user`
-* `attacker_context_config_protonvpn_password`
-3. These values **should NOT** be your protonvpn login username and password but the OpenVPN/IKEv2 credentials.
-Details on obtaining these credentials are found under the `Finding your OpenVPN / IKEv2 credentials` section [here](https://protonvpn.com/support/vpn-login/#:~:text=Note%3A%20For%20existing%20Proton%20Mail,the%20top%20right%20hand%20corner.)

 ## Dynu DNS

 For any scenarios containing the `dns` term, the following configuration is required: